-- 70% Participation in class discussions, exercises, and role plays\ - 15% Written reflections - 5% Individual conflict analysis exercise - 5% Analysis of mediation demonstration video - 5% Final Assessment: lead a four-stage mediation role play.
+- 60% Participation in class discussions, exercises, and role plays\ - 15% Written reflections - 3% meeting with Emily Holcombe - 8% Conflict analysis exercise - 8% Analysis of mediation demonstration video - 6% Final Assessment: lead a four-stage mediation role play.

 \PLEASE NOTE: Participation is the biggest part of your grade by far.
 Our learning is cooperative, so being late for class or missing class not only hurts your learning, it also hurts your classmates' learning.
-I am going to be time-mechanical/very North American about starting class at 9:00.
+I am going to be time-mechanical/very North American about starting class at 4:00.
 If you come late to class your participation grade will suffer.
 Unexcused absences will also hurt your participation grade.
 However, I know that unexpected things happen in life.
 Illness happens.
 If you are unavoidably delayed, please let me know.
 If you are sick, please let me know and do not come to class.
 Excused absences will not hurt your participation grade.
 If you have an amazing opportunity, but taking it up means missing a class, please tell me.
 This will likely be considered an unexcused absence, since you had a choice in the matter.
 Life is full of choices and there will be times when your participation grade is not the most important thing to choose.